Don Gordon (actor)

 The Education of Sonny Carson (1974) and Omen III: The Final Conflict (1981) as the ill-fated assistant to protagonist Damien Thorn.

 Early life

 Gordon was born Donald Walter Guadagno in Los Angeles on November 13, 1926.
 He sold newspapers at the age of eight to help support his family during the Great Depression.
 He enlisted in the Navy at the age of fifteen after the attack on Pearl Harbor, convincing his mother to say he was eighteen.
-He won eleven battle stars.
+He won eleven service stars.

 Gordon entered drama school after the war and changed his name.
 As recounted after his death in The New York Times, Gordon was standing outside the drama school at Sunset Boulevard and Gordon Street, when "a classmate told him that he would never make it in show business with the surname Guadagno.
 The student then pointed to the street sign and said, 'Your name should be Don Gordon.'"